-Market Street (the Four Seasons) with an aggregate valuation of \$506.9 million, which would make it the seventh largest taxpayer if the Millennium Tower was included as a taxpayer, and 488 Folsom Street (the Avery) with an aggregate valuation of \$497.3 million, which would make it the tenth largest taxpayer if the Millennium Tower and 765 Market Street were included as taxpayers.
-None of these condominium buildings, including the Millennium Tower, is located on the State-Owned Parcels.
-Therefore, tax revenues from these buildings are included as security to pay debt service on the 2021A Bonds.
+valuation of \$515.9 million, which would make it the ninth largest taxpayer if the Millennium Tower and [706 Mission Street] were included as taxpayers.
+Both of these properties are Four Seasons Residences properties.
+[None of these condominium buildings, including the Millennium Tower, is located on the State-Owned Parcels.
+Therefore, tax revenues from these buildings are included as security to pay debt service on the 2023A/B Bonds.]